LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Abstract

 \section{Abstract}

-Reinforcement learning (RL) has become a key technique for enhancing LLMs' reasoning abilities, yet its data inefficiency remains a major bottleneck.
-To address this critical yet challenging issue, we present a novel gradient-alignment-based method, named \textit{LearnAlign}, which intelligently selects the learnable and representative training reasoning data for RL post-training.
-To overcome the issue of response-length bias in gradient norms, we introduce the data learnability based on the success rate, which can indicate the learning potential of each data point.
-Experiments across three mathematical reasoning benchmarks demonstrate that our method significantly reduces training data requirements while achieving minor performance degradation or even improving performance compared to full-data training.
-For example, it reduces data requirements by up to 1,000 data points with better performance (77.53$\%$) than that on the full dataset on GSM8K benchmark (77.04$\%$).
-Furthermore, we show its effectiveness in the staged RL setting.
-This work provides valuable insights into data-efficient RL post-training and establishes a foundation for future research in optimizing reasoning data selection.
-To facilitate future work, we will release code.
+Reinforcement learning with verifiable rewards (RLVR) has become a key technique for enhancing LLMs' reasoning abilities, yet its data inefficiency remains a major bottleneck.
+To address this critical yet challenging issue, we present a novel gradient-alignment-based method, named~\textit{LearnAlign}, which intelligently selects the learnable and representative training reasoning data for RLVR post-training.
+To overcome the well-known response-length bias in gradient norms, we introduce the data learnability based on the success rate, which indicates the learning potential of each data point.
+Experiments across five reasoning benchmarks show that our method significantly reduces training data requirements while achieving minor performance degradation or even improving performance compared to full-data training.
+Specifically, it reduces data requirements by up to 1,000 data points with better performance (77.5$\%$) than that on the full dataset on the GSM8K benchmark (77.0$\%$).
+Furthermore, its efficiency is demonstrated on both mathematical and code benchmarks by using much less data from the DAPO-MATH-17K dataset.